petr-tichy/azure-auto-recover/README.md

 **BETA!!**
 Still to be further tested!!

-The Azurer Linux Auto Recover (ALAR) tool is a set of bash scripts that allow you a Linux VM to be automatically recovered if the OS does not boot correct.
+The Azurer Linux Auto Recover (ALAR) tool is a set of bash scripts that allow a Linux VM to be automatically recovered if the OS does not boot correct.
-The most common scenarios which are covered by ALAR are at the moment:
+The most common scenarios which are covered by ALAR are at the moment are:

 * malformed /etc/fstab
   * syntax error